jaresoles/jaresoles.github.io/about.md

 <p align="justify">

 I am a graduate student in marine science, under the marine biotechnology track.
-I reside in an archipelagic country and I think that already makes the case for why I would pursue marine science- but specifically why biotechnology track is simply because I am interested in understanding physiological complexity at the biomolecular scale.
+I reside in an archipelagic country that is a center og global diversity and I think that already makes the case for why I would pursue marine science- but specifically why biotechnology track is simply because I am interested in understanding physiological complexity at the biomolecular scale.
 I am currently doing my thesis on the regenerative capacity of sea cucumbers - our earliest metazoan ancestors.

 </p>